woocommerce/woocommerce-admin/readme.txt

 == 2.2.4 5/7/2021 ==

 - Dev: Fix a bug where trying to load an asset registry causes a crash. #6951
-- Fix: Address an issue with OBW when installing only WooCommerce payments and Jetpack. #6957

 == 2.2.3 5/6/2021 ==